Family estrangement

-Family estrangement is the loss of a previously existing relationship between family members, through physical and/or emotional distancing, often to the extent that there is negligible or no communication between the individuals involved for a prolonged period.
+Family estrangement is the cessation or reduction of a previously existing relationship between family members, often to the extent that there is little to no communication for a prolonged period.
+Often, at least one of the parties wants estrangement to end.

-Estrangement may result from the direct interactions between those affected, including traumatic experiences of domestic violence, abuse, neglect, parental misbehavior such as repetitive explosive outbursts or intense marital conflict and disagreements, attachment disorders, differing values and beliefs, disappointment, major life events or change, or poor communication.
-It may also result from the involvement or interference of a third party.

-The estrangement is often unwanted, or considered unsatisfactory, by at least one party involved.

-Overview

-Family estrangements are broken relationships between parents, grandparents, siblings, children, cousins, etc. Although a family estrangement can begin at any stage of life, it often begins during late adolescence or early adulthood.
-Characteristics of estrangement may include a lack of empathy in one or more of the parties involved.
+Family estrangements are broken relationships between parents, grandparents, siblings, children, cousins, etc. Characteristics of estrangement may include a lack of empathy in one or more of the parties involved.
 This can result in heightened levels of stress in all parties, although in the case of an abusive relationship the victim may feel a sense of relief once the source of stress has been removed.

 A significant proportion of estrangements involve a third party, such as a member of the extended family or the adult child's spouse.
-In some cases, the third party provides emotional support to the individual initiating the estrangement, providing the estranger with an alternate social support system and thus enabling the deepening of the estrangement.
-In other instances, the third party – either deliberately or not consciously – is actually the sole or primary cause of two family members becoming estranged.
+For example, a child who dislikes a stepparent might refuse to have a relationship with the parent who married the stepparent; in such a case, the stepparent is the third party involved in the estrangement between the child and the parent.
+In some cases, the third party provides emotional support to the individual initiating the estrangement, providing the estranger with an alternative social support system and thus enabling the deepening of the estrangement.
+In other instances, the third party—whether deliberately or not—is actually the sole or primary cause of two family members becoming estranged.

-The rejected individual, or estrangee, may or may not try a number of strategies to repair the rift.
+In situations where the estrangement is unilateral, the rejected individual may or may not try a number of strategies to repair the rift.
 In some cases, taking responsibility and making amends for harsh words or difficult circumstances may improve the relationship.
-However, if the estrangement is the result of a behavioural pattern (such as a personality disorder) rather than a sequence of unfortunate life events, it is doubtful that the relationship will survive in any meaningful form.

-In some cases, the initiator of the estrangement stipulates boundaries in order to maintain limited contact (and therefore limit emotional damage) with the person they see as a potential abuser.
+In some cases, the initiator of the estrangement stipulates rules or boundaries in order to maintain limited contact (and therefore limit emotional damage) with the person they see as a potential abuser.
 In other cases, the initiator is unable or unwilling to consider any type of reconciliation.